 14. Thoroughly Dry Between Coats

-It’s essential to make sure your glaze is dry before applying another coat.
-The top layer of glaze may peel away from your pottery as it dries.
+Make sure your glaze is dry before applying another coat.
 Don’t take a chance and hurry the process.
 The more layers you apply, the longer you’ll have to wait before applying another coat.
 If the glaze is cold to the touch, it’s still wet.

 15. Glaze The Inside First